 This is another great commonly used metric in the area of security.
-Whether your last audit or assessment was done in-house or by a third party, it will typically include a number of recommendations in regards to improving your organization’s cybersecurity posture.
+Whether your last cybersecurity audit or assessment was done in-house or by a third party, it will typically include a number of recommendations in regards to improving your organization’s cybersecurity posture.
 The recommendation from the audit committee is almost always to patch any high-risk findings immediately.
 If any of the high-risk audit findings have not yet been completed in the time frame recommended, your board members should absolutely know about them.

 This metric involves determining how many vulnerabilities you have in your system and how many critical vulnerabilities have yet to be patched.
 To understand the importance of patching cadence, consider software.
 When a new update comes out for a system you already have in place — or when you purchase a new software solution — it may have bugs or vulnerabilities that are found post-deployment.
 Patches for these vulnerabilities become available regularly — but they don’t do any good unless they’re applied immediately.
 Thus, frequent patching cadence can reduce the number of vulnerabilities in your system.

 These commonly used metrics in the area of security are a great way to demonstrate the effectiveness of your cybersecurity program to the board or senior leadership.
 They both speak to the impact on the business and use metrics that will be commonly understood.
-To find more KPI's to include in your next report, or add to your cybersecurity dashboard, check out the guide below.
+To find cybersecurity kpi examples to include in your next report, or add to your cybersecurity dashboard, check out the guide below.